catalyst-cloud/catalystcloud-docs/source/load-balancer/connection-draining.rst

 ###################

-When needing to perform maintenance tasks on an active pool member it is preferrable to be able to remove that member from the pool in a graceful manner which does not abruptly terminate client connections.
+When needing to perform maintenance tasks on an active pool member it is preferable to be able to remove that member from the pool in a graceful manner which does not abruptly terminate client connections.
 The usual approach to this is a process known as connection draining, where a member's state is set so that it will no longer accept new connections requests.
 This allows for any